dime-worldbank/dime-account-admin/README.md

 * Project teams can give and revoke access to their repos when people join or leave the team without having to involve DIME Analytics
 * Collaboration across teams is easier as other users can quickly be given access to repos without having to involve DIME Analytics
 * This provides a way to manage access to content on the DIME account to DIME members only.
-(DIME Account only)    |
+(DIME Account only)

 ## General GitHub Actions:

 * **Change name of a GitHub repository**
   * [Request repository name change](./instructions/request-name-change.md)

-### Other accounts

-DIME Analytics can provide general advice for
-DIME repos hosted on other accounts.
-For example accounts owned by external collaborators the project work with.
-But since DIME Analytics do not have admin rights on those repos, there are no specific guidelines for such repos.
+For any other request, send an email to DIME Analytics with your question.

-## DIME Account
+## DIME Account request

 These instructions applies to repos with URLs starting with: https://github.com/dime-worldbank.